antonio-leonardo/CsvSerializer/README.md

 # CSV Serializer

 C# class giving a simplest with performance serializer functionalities to manipulate CSV strings; several test cases were executed in order to treat the particularities of a sequence of CSV characters; in this publication, is considered stable, it is implemented in productive environments with large scale of data generated or consumed in CSV daily; but, it is not ruling out possible faults, if it occurs, you can tell me by exposing the test case used.

-This 'CsvSerializer' class enjoy best pratices of Design Patterns result in a powerful serialization and deserialization functionality.
-Here are examples of using the 'CsvSerializer':
+Specifications: This 'CsvSerializer' class enjoy best pratices of Design Patterns result in a powerful CSV serialization and deserialization functionality, giving to Developer other data sctructure options like [System.Data.DataTable](https://docs.microsoft.com/en-us/dotnet/api/system.data.datatable) or a custom C# Plain Old CLR Object (Entity class) with capacity to define column name and order exihbition.

+Bellow are examples of using the 'CsvSerializer':

 ## 1) Serialize

-#### 1.1) Using a POCO (Plain Old CLR Objects) class, with native .NET [DataMemberAtribute](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.datamemberattribute.-ctor?view=netframework-4.7.2) (attribute is not mandatory):
+#### 1.1) Using a POCO (Plain Old CLR Objects) class, with native .NET [DataMemberAtribute](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.datamemberattribute) (attribute is not mandatory):
 ```cs
 public class ExampleModel
 {